SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

 certificates with the help of commands.
 Instead, there is documentation for manually rotating the CA, which can be found under [Manual rotation of ca certificate](https://kubernetes.io/docs/tasks/tls/manual-rotation-of-ca-certificates/).

-Further information can be found in the Kubernetes documentation:
+Further information and examples can be found in the Kubernetes documentation:
 [Kubeadm certs](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/)
 [Kubelete TLS bootstrapping](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/)